 Blueberry Hand Pies

 Two of my favorite ways to spend time with my kids have always been reading and cooking.
-So when the folks behind the exciting new novel Deep Blue asked if I’d like to team up to develop a recipe inspired by the book and then prepare it with one of my girls, I was all in.
+So when the folks behind the novel Deep Blue asked if I’d like to team up to develop a recipe inspired by the book and then prepare it with one of my girls, I was all in.

 Written by New York Times’ best selling author Jennifer Donnelly, Deep Blue is the story of one brave mermaid named Serafina who sets out on an adventure after her life is turned upside down.
 It’s the first in a series of four epic tales set in the depths of the ocean, where six mermaids seek to save their hidden world.